- Automotive Interior Trim

-Regency Plastics understands the tight packaging constraints involved in HVAC duct design and can help work around the geometrical restrictions imposed by other vehicle components.
-That’s why OEM’s and Tier 1 suppliers across the globe partner with Regency for the development and manufacturing of their custom blow-molded HVAC duct components and assemblies.
+We understand the tight packaging constraints involved in HVAC duct design and can help work around the geometrical restrictions imposed by other vehicle components.
+That’s why OEM’s and Tier 1 suppliers across the globe partner with us for the development and manufacturing of their custom blow-molded HVAC duct components and assemblies.
 We have the resources and expertise to assist with your design, engineering, tooling, and production needs.

 Are you sourcing a custom HVAC duct or simply looking to update your benchmark?
 If you need to achieve complex geometries or you spend north of $100,000 annually in blow molding, we should talk.
 Contact us today for an accurate and timely quote.

 Designing HVAC duct components and assemblies can be complex and challenging, but it doesn’t have to be.
 Whether your project calls for…

 - Seating Ducts

 - Headliner Ducts